 A: Outside courts are FREE!

-Playing at the YMCA (Onalaska or La Crosse) requires a membership of $10 per session.
+Playing at the YMCA (Onalaska or La Crosse) requires a membership or day pass of $10 per session.

-At Oak Park in Onalaska there are 4 outside dedicated courts (meaning they are made just for pickleball and won't have any additional lines from other sports).
+At Oak Park in Onalaska there are 6 outside dedicated courts (meaning they are made just for pickleball and won't have any additional lines from other sports).
 There are other tennis courts in La Crosse that have pickleball lines put on the courts for your use as well (like Bluffview Park).
 There are also two dedicated courts in Holmen at the Remington Hills Park along with 2 courts lined for pickleball but would need to bring your own net.
-(4 more courts are being built at Green Island Park south of Gundersen in La Crosse by fall of 2019 - with lights!)
+Trane Park in La Crosse has 8 courts for play

 To play at the YMCA in La Crosse or Onalaska you will need a YMCA membership or pay $10 per session to play.
 You may wish to check with a Y member friend on a free pass.
 There are 2 courts to play in La Crosse and 2-4 courts in Onalaska depending on gym availability.

-On Sunday nights in November, there are 4 courts at First Free Church on Mason Street where you can play for FREE from 6-9 pm.
+On Sunday nights in the winter months, there are 3 courts at First Free Church on Mason Street where you can play for FREE from 6-9 pm.

 All play times, indoor and outdoor, are listed on our website under WHERE TO PLAY.